KKimj/Let-s-Ink/letsink_dev/README.md

-# letsinkdev
+# children

-A project to help young children.
-Please join us.
+Android-ios-web, cross-platform application for children.
+It executes with Flutter, Firebase.

 ## Getting Started